CommunistMountain/SquareCruiser/README.md

 [Square A in Hangar](https://raw.githubusercontent.com/CommunistMountain/SquareCruiser/main/preview-images/SquareA%20Promo.png)

-Square A (The Hip): Weapon focus.
-"Making the most of a limited budget, this ship is designed to minimise distance between systems and funnel intruders towards the Medbay."
+Square A (Nausicaä): Weapon focus.
+"This ship is designed to burn enemy ships.
+Comes with a Cloaking system to buy time while arming the Fire Beam."
 <table>
 	<tr>
 		<td>Crew</td>